phamquiluan/ResidualMaskingNetwork/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1IEQ091jBeJrOKHJe4wNhodH-bUGbLHSE?usp=sharing)

-- To train network, you need to specify model name and other hyperparameters in config file (located at configs/\*) then ensure it is loaded in main file, then run training procedure by simply run main file, for example:
+- To train the networks, you need to specify the model name and other hyperparameters in the config file (located at configs/\*) then ensure it is loaded in main file, then run training procedure by simply run main file, for example:

 ```Shell
 python main_fer.py  # Example for fer2013_config.json file